World Ostomy Day

 We are all human and our flaws are to be celebrated.
 Being normal is boring!
-In life and history, it’s those who are brave enough to share their journeys and help erase the stigmas that may be attached to stoma life.
-A journey is what you make of it so the best advice I can give is to make it count.
-Educating one person could in turn spider web and help raise awareness to a further 100 people in the circle.
+People who are brave enough to share their journeys are helping to erase the stigmas that may be attached to stoma life.
+A journey is what you make of it, so the best advice I can give is to make it count.
+Educating one person could help raise awareness to a further 100 people in the circle.

 That’s it from me for the inspirational pep talk.
 I am always available for a talk, or a rant, should you be struggling or just need some advice.